SichangHe/resume/resume.md

 Django's Object-Relational Mapping (ORM) for the database, and Git for version management and working in a team.

-Steven later made a simplified Open Source CLI version of the [scraper](https://github.com/SichangHe/scraper) without using mutexes or channels.
+Steven later made a simplified Open Source version of the [scraper](https://github.com/SichangHe/scraper) without using mutexes or channels.
 It is on [crates.io](https://crates.io/crates/recursive_scraper).